2019

 UDispatch #1: Start With a Bulk Reverse Proxy

-This entry is part [part not set] of 5 in the series UDispatch
+This entry is in the series UDispatch

 UDispatch has multiple layers of functionality in it.
 The first thing it is: a reverse proxy on the dev box that knows your upstreams and knows they’re sets.
 When you’re coding in a downstream, you typically have multiple upstreams you’re developing against.
 Service#1, Service#2, and so on.
 Your code sends HTTP to those services, they